Minister Jesse Robert Warfield Sr. - The Vicksburg Post

 Burial will follow at Mount Zion Missionary Baptist Church Cemetery (Ballground).

-Visitation will be held on Wednesday, April 14, 2021, from 1 until 6 p.m. at Lakeview Memorial Funeral Home.
+Visitation will be held on Wednesday, April 14, 2021, from 1 until 6 p.m. at Lakeview Memorial Funeral Home and at the church on Thursday from 11 a.m. until the hour of service.

 You Might Like